clentafrica/gsoc/README.md

 Please get involved.
 - Read this document to learn how to apply as a contibutor for the GSoC program with CLENT Africa.
 - Please also check out our [ideas](Ideas-2025.md) list.
 We would love to hear your own ideas as well.
-- For any questions, please open an issue in our issue tracker or send a email to gsoc@clentafrica.org, our mailing list address.
-Please also consider subscribing to the mailing list at https://groups.google.com/a/clentafrica.org/forum/#!forum/gsoc.
+- For any questions, please open an issue in our issue tracker or send a email to gsoc@clentafrica.org
 - You may use our [proposal template](Template.md) or your own.

 In addition to the [Google Summer of Code requirements for a proposal](https://google.github.io/gsocguides/student/writing-a-proposal), proposals for CLENT Africa: